playframework/playframework/documentation/manual/working/scalaGuide/main/async/ScalaWebSockets.md

 Until now, we were using `Action` instances to handle standard HTTP requests and send back standard HTTP responses.
 WebSockets are a totally different beast and can’t be handled via standard `Action`.

-Play provides two different built in mechanisms for handling WebSockets.
-The first is using Akka Streams (usually with actors), and the second is using iteratees.
-Both of these mechanisms can be accessed using the builders provided on [WebSocket](api/scala/play/api/mvc/WebSocket$.html).
+Play's WebSocket handling mechanism is built around Akka streams.
+A WebSocket is modelled as a `Flow`, incoming WebSocket messages are fed into the flow, and messages produced by the flow are sent out to the client.

+Note that while conceptually, a flow is often viewed as something that receives messages, does some processing to them, and then produces the processed messages - there is no reason why this has to be the case, the input of the flow may be completely disconnected from the output of the flow.
+Akka streams provides a constructor, `Flow.fromSinkAndSource`, exactly for this purpose, and often when handling WebSockets, the input and output will not be connected at all.

+Play provides some factory methods for constructing WebSockets in [WebSocket](api/scala/play/api/mvc/WebSocket$.html).

 ## Handling WebSockets with Akka Streams and actors

-To handle a WebSocket with an actor, we need to give Play a `akka.actor.Props` object that describes the actor that Play should create when it receives the WebSocket connection.
-Play will give us an `akka.actor.ActorRef` to send upstream messages to, so we can use that to help create the `Props` object:
+To handle a WebSocket with an actor, we can use a Play utility, [ActorFlow](api/scala/play/api/libs/streams/ActorFlow$.html) to convert an `ActorRef` to a flow.
+This utility takes a function that converts the `ActorRef` to send messages to to a `akka.actor.Props` object that describes the actor that Play should create when it receives the WebSocket connection:

 @[actor-accept](code/ScalaWebSockets.scala)